 My patient has a positive IgA/IgG antibody test result.
 Do I have to undertake any further diagnostic steps?

 In the case of positive IgA or IgG antibody, currently, no further tests are needed.
-This is just to inform you that your patient was probably in contact with the virus.
+This is just to inform you that your patient was previously in contact with the virus.

 Will I only be informed about positive results?

 Yes.
-We do not contact the patient nor the treating physician in case of negative results.
+We do not contact the treating physician in case of negative results.

 The “CON-VINCE” study is led by a consortium of Luxembourgish research institutions, including: